green-coding-solutions/eco-ci-energy-estimation/README.md

 - `git` only if you use GitLab

 ## How does it work?
-- The Eco-CI at its core makes its energy estimations based on pre-calculated power curves from [Cloud Energy](https://github.com/green-coding-solutions/cloud-energy)
+- The Eco CI at its core makes its energy estimations based on pre-calculated power curves from [Cloud Energy](https://github.com/green-coding-solutions/cloud-energy)
-- When you initialize the Eco-CI, starts a small bash script to track the cpu utilization over a period of time.
+- When you initialize the Eco CI, starts a small bash script to track the cpu utilization over a period of time.
 This tracking begins when you call the start-measurement function.
 Then, each time you call get-measurement, it will take the cpu-utilization data collected (either from the start, or since the last get-measurement call) and make an energy estimation based on the detected hardware and CPU utilization.

 ## Usage

-Eco-CI supports both GitHub and GitLab as CI platforms.
+Eco CI supports both GitHub and GitLab as CI platforms.
 When you integrate it into your pipeline, you must call the start-measurement script to begin collecting power consumption data, then call the get-measurement script each time you wish to make a spot measurement.
 When you call get-measurment, you can also assign a label to it to more easily identify the measurement.
 At the end, call the display-results to see all the measurement results, overall total usage, and export the data.

-Follow the instructions below to integrate Eco-CI into your CI pipeline.
+Follow the instructions below to integrate Eco CI into your CI pipeline.

 ### GitHub:
-To use Eco-CI in your GitHub workflow, call it with the relevant task name (start-measurement, get-measurement, or display-results).
+To use Eco CI in your GitHub workflow, call it with the relevant task name (start-measurement, get-measurement, or display-results).
 Here is a sample workflow that runs some python tests with eco-ci integrated.

 ```yaml
 name: Daily Tests with Energy Measurement